 1 John 3:1 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that is did not know him.

 A Christian still has carnality after believing.
 No one magically becomes good or perfect.
 This is not the goal of Christianity.
 Everyone wants to do things their own way, the way they think best.
 Everyone is self serving, just as everyone’s self service serves others at some time or another, and goodness is wrapped up in the destruction.
 This is why it is written to let both the weeds and the wheat grow together until the harvest.
-This is why there is a way out by living in God’s spirit, being transformed by the renewing of our minds which happens in knowing and having a relationship with God.
+There is a way out by living in God’s spirit, being transformed by the renewing of our minds which happens in knowing and having a relationship with God.

 Galatians 4:6 Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, “Abba, Father.”

 God sees all people as the same and loves each one of us equally.
-God reaches out every moment to reconnect and provide love, life, and restoration.
+God reaches out every moment to connect and provide love, life, and restoration.
 This was God’s promise to us throughout humanity’s history, that nothing will ever separate us from the love the Creator has for creation.
 Our souls are protected, loved, and safe.
-Spiritual adoption is salvation though believing in Jesus and living in the Christian faith as a member of God’ household and kingdom.
+Spiritual adoption is salvation though believing in Jesus and living in the Christian faith as a member of God’s household and kingdom.
 Ephesians 3: 6 This mystery is that through the gospel the Gentiles are heirs together with Israel, members together of one body, and shares together in the promise in Christ Jesus.